10 Bulletproof Dental Patient Marketing Ideas to Overcome the 5 Big Challenges of 2021

 Here’s what we suggest.
 Start by examining these ideas under the lens of your overall practice goals and objectives, considering how well they align.
 Ask yourself…

 - Where is my practice currently falling behind?

 - Where is it succeeding?

 - How do these ideas fit with my current online dental marketing methods?

-Then, talk to your dental marketing company about their thoughts on whether or not any new methods or ideas are worth your time and how it will help fuel success.
+Then, talk to your dental marketing company about their thoughts on whether or not any new methods or ideas are worth your time and how they will help fuel success.

-And if you’re not already working with a trusted and qualified dental patient marketing company, this is absolutely something to examine in 2020.
+And if you’re not already working with a trusted and qualified dental patient marketing company, this is absolutely something to examine this year.